debghs/whiteboard/README.md

 - Clearing the canvas
 - Toggling dark mode for better visibility
 - Using an eraser to remove drawn lines
-- Saving and loading drawings in pickle format
+- Saving and loading drawings in pickle format as well as image format.
 - Inserting text inside dynamically shaped custom textboxes as embedded type or editable type
 - Taking notes alongside drawings
 - Zoom In and Out while drawing